osazeejedi/yashitanamdeo.github.io/content/hero/index.md

 ---
 title: 'Hello, my name is'
-name: 'Yashita Namdeo'
+name: 'Osazee Jedidiah O'
 subtitle: 'I love exploring new things!'
 buttonText: 'Get In Touch'
 ---

-I'm a Final Year Computer Science Engineering Student at SVVV, Indore.
-Primarily interested in Web Development and Data Science.
+I'm a Blockchain developer, Program Manager and Data scientist.
+Primarily interested in Blockchain Development and Leading teams to deploying quality products on time and in budget.

 I enjoy learning new skills and implementing them in real life!